A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Two-Dimensional Numerical Experiments

-Table~\ref{tab:stiffness:2D} gives the Courant number $\gamma$ required for stability of the two methods with various values of $\alpha$ using SBP interior order $2p = 6$.
-Here the value of $\gamma$ was repeatedly halved until the error in the simulation at time $t = 0.1$ no longer decreased dramatically.
-As can be seen the characteristic method requires a similar time step for all values of the parameter $\alpha$ whereas the non-characteristic method requires a reduced time step as $\alpha$ increases.
-Though not shown, results with SBP interior orders $2p = 2$ and $2p = 4$ are similar; for $2p = 2$ the characteristic method can use a Courant of $\gamma = 1$ for all values of $\alpha$ as can the non-characteristic method with $\alpha = 1$.
+Table~\ref{tab:stiffness:2D} gives the Courant number $\kappa$ required for stability of the two methods with various values of $\beta$ using SBP interior order $2p = 6$.
+Here the value of $\kappa$ was repeatedly halved until the error in the simulation at time $t = 0.1$ no longer decreased dramatically.
+To demonstrate that the stable Courant $\kappa$ is close to its maximum value, Table~\ref{tab:stiffness:2D} also reports the L$^{2}$-error with a time step defined by $\kappa$ and $2\kappa$, and as can be seen the former time step leads to an accurate simulation and the latter an inaccurate one.
+As can be seen the characteristic method requires a similar time step for all values of the parameter $\beta$ whereas the non-characteristic method requires a significantly reduced time step as $\beta$ increases.
+Though not shown, results with SBP interior orders $2p = 2$ and $2p = 4$ are similar; for $2p = 2$ the characteristic method can use a Courant of $\kappa = 1$ for all values of $\beta$ as can the non-characteristic method with $\beta = 1$.

-To investigate the convergence of the two-dimensional, characteristic method we now run the same MMS solution~\eqref{eqn:mms} to time $t_f = 1$ using $\alpha = 128$ with different levels of refinement and a fixed Courant number $\gamma = 1/2$.
+To investigate the convergence of the two-dimensional, characteristic method we now run the same MMS solution~\eqref{eqn:mms} to time $t_f = 1$ using $\beta = 128$ with different levels of refinement and a fixed Courant number $\kappa = 1/2$.
 Figure~\ref{fig:accuracy:2D} shows the convergence of the scheme using mesh levels $N = 17 \times 2^r$ where $r = 0, 1, 2, 3$.
 As can be seen the convergence order is similar to the one-dimensional case.

 As a final test, we explore the self-convergence and energy dissipation properties of the characteristic method with variable material properties and no body or boundary data.
 The same two-dimensional spatial domain is used, but now the material parameters are taken to be